-The main financial assets held by the Group include loans to foreign and domestic companies and domestic individuals, and securities such as bonds (government and corporate bonds) and stocks (foreign and domestic stocks), etc. Bonds such as government bonds are held for the both ALM and Trading purposes, and certain bonds are held as held-to-maturity securities.
-Stocks are held mainly for strategic purposes.
+The main financial assets held by the Group include loans to foreign and domestic companies and domestic individuals, and securities such as bonds (government and corporate bonds) and stocks (foreign and domestic stocks), etc. Bonds such as government bonds are held for the ALM purpose, as well as the Trading and held-to-maturity purposes.
+Stocks are held mainly for strategic investment purposes.
 These assets expose the Group to credit risk, market risk and liquidity risk.
 Credit risk is the risk of loss arising from nonperformance of obligations by the borrower or issuer due to factors such as deterioration in the borrower's/issuer's financial conditions.
 Market risk is the risk stemming from fluctuations in interest rates, exchange rates, or share prices.
 Liquidity risk is the risk arising from difficulty executing transactions in desired quantities at appropriate prices due to low market liquidity.
 These risks are properly monitored and managed based on "(3) Risk management framework for financial instruments" below.